 In America, around 45% of employees work from home and 53 million are freelancers.
 This contributes $715 billion to the U.S. economy each year.

 Despite these figures, there’s still divided opinion of the effectiveness of working at home.
-Can a team be productive with workers split across different locations?
+Can a team be productive with people working at home?
 The answer is simple.
 Yes.

 Thanks to technology, employees can now enjoy the benefits of a virtual office at home.
 They no longer need to work in the same place or even at the same time.
 There are now a huge variety of apps for people working outside the office, including team chat applications like Fleep that help make sure everyone’s on the same page.
-Online document management, chat for teams, wireless internet, video conference calls and VPN networks means we can always stay connected.
+Online document management, collaboration software, wireless internet, video conference calls and VPN networks means we can always stay connected.